Hole – two meanings of the same word

 Par and length

 When playing a hole, the player starts the game from the teeing area and ends by placing the ball inside the hole on the putting green.
-There are usually multiple teeing areas at each hole.
+In general, the each hole has multiple teeing areas.
 They are designed for players of various abilities.

-Usually there is a fairway between a teeing area and a green, and some elements created to make it difficult to play: penalty areas and bunkers.
+Usually there is a fairway between a teeing area and a green.
+There are also some elements created to make it difficult to play (hazards): penalty areas and bunkers.
 Cross-play penalty areas are indicated as yellow penalty areas, and areas parallel to the line of play are indicated as red areas.

 more about penalty areas …